kevinctofel/Gatsby/posts/wish-me-luck-im-gonna-need-it.md

 I got the teaching bug again not long after leaving my full-time position at Google in 2017.
 I left there for health reasons, so I didn't immediately do anything after resigning.
 Well, other than focus on my health and watch a lot of Netflix, that is.

-Once I felt I was back on track from a health perspective, my good friend and ex-Gigaom colleague, Stacey Higginbotham, offered me a chance to contribue to her StaceyOnIoT site.
-I was already doing the IoT Podcast with her for a few years prior, so a little writing for the site was an ideal fit.
+Once I felt I was back on track from a health perspective, my good friend and ex-Gigaom colleague, Stacey Higginbotham, offered me a chance to contribute to her [StaceyOnIoT](https://www.staceyoniot.com) site.
+I was already doing the [IoT Podcast](https://www.iotpodcast.com) with her for a few years prior, so a little writing for the site was an ideal fit.
 I'm an independent contractor for Stacey and she graciously enabled me to earn a little money while I was refocusing my life.

-I've continued to contribute for Stacey and in April 2018 started my AboutChromebooks site.
+I've continued to contribute for Stacey and in April 2018 started my [AboutChromebooks](https://www.aboutchromebooks.com) site.
 I was a little bored and really didn't want do work full-time.
 So I decided to try making some extra money blogging about a product I knew well.
 This April will be three years of AboutChromebooks.com and it makes enough to pay the bills.

 It also lets me have enough free time for self-learning.
-And in January 2018, I started taking undergraduate Computer Sciene classes at my local community college.
+And in January 2018, I started taking undergraduate Computer Science classes at my local community college.

 I quickly learned that as a "commuter school", my classmates were missing out on much of the college experience I had decades earlier.